 If you are camping near bodies of water like a lake or a river, and you don’t have a camping shower, you have the option to take a dip in the mostly icy cold waters of these features or you can build your own makeshift bathroom for a more relaxing warm bath.

 You can dig a decently sized pit right next to your campsite that will serve as your bathtub.
 The depth should be just right to immerse your body while resting your head on the ground surface.
 Now get some tarp or plastic liner or any other material you can use to provide a waterproof layer for your improvised bathtub.
 Secure the edges of the liner and fill your outdoor bathtub halfway.
 Temporarily cover it while you’re boiling water to add into your bath.

 If you don’t like soaking up in water, you might want to try improvising your shower.
 All you need is an empty gallon of water or an old bucket, improvise a hose with a plastic water sprinkler attached at the end, and hang the contraption on a tree limb.
 The hose should be long enough so you can raise it higher than the reservoir.
 This helps prevent the outflow of water if you don’t need it yet.

-If you’re a fan of smoked goodies, then you know what we’re talking about.
+If you’re a fan of smoked meat and goodies, then you know what we’re talking about.
 Choosing the right kind of firewood can help enhance the flavors of your food especially if the only spices that you’ve brought are salt and pepper.
 Seasoned and air-dried firewood is best but maple and oak make excellent alternatives.
-Don’t go for wood that has high moisture content like cedar and pine.
+Don’t go with your ax for wood that has high moisture content like cedar and pine.
 Smoking enhances the flavors of your dish, turning your camping into a gastronomic experience altogether.